 The Authority's governmental fund financial statements (Capital and Debt Service Funds) are presented using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenue is recognized when it becomes susceptible to accrual, which is when it becomes both measurable and available to finance expenditures in the current fiscal period.
 Revenues are considered available if received within two months after the fiscal year end.
 Expenditures are recognized when the related liability is incurred, except for interest on bonds payable, which is recognized when due.
+The governmental funds consist of four funds: (1) a building aid revenue bonds capital project fund ("BARBs CPF"), (2) a future tax secured bonds capital project fund ("FTS Bonds CPF"), (3) a building aid revenue bonds debt service fund ("BARBs DSF") and (4) a future tax secured bonds debt service fund ("FTS Bonds DSF").
+The two capital project funds account for resources to be transferred to the City's capital programs in satisfaction of amounts due to the City and the two debt service funds account for the accumulation of resources for payment of principal and interest on long-term debt and certain interest on short-term debt, and to support the operations of the Authority.

-NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)
+NOTE 2-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)